 This creates a configure context, which can be used to perform checks. env specifies the environment for building the tests.
 This environment may be modified when performing checks. custom_tests is a dictionary containing custom tests.
 See also the section about custom tests below.
 By default, no custom tests are added to the configure context. conf_dir specifies a directory where the test cases are built.
 Note that this directory is not used for building normal targets.
 The default value is the directory #/.sconf_temp. log_file specifies a file which collects the output from commands that are executed to check for the existence of header files, libraries, etc. The default is the file #/config.log.
 If you are using the VariantDir() method, you may want to specify a subdirectory under your variant directory. config_h specifies a C header file where the results of tests will be written, e.g. #define HAVE_STDIO_H, #define HAVE_LIBM, etc. The default is to not write a config.h file.
-You can specify the same config.h file in multiple calls to Configure, in which case scons will concatenate all results in the specified config_h file.
+You can specify the same config.h file in multiple calls to Configure, in which case scons will concatenate all results in the specified file.
+Note that SCons uses its normal dependency checking to decide if it's necessary to rebuild the specified config_h file.
 This means that the file is not necessarily re-built each time scons is run, but is only rebuilt if its contents will have changed and some target that depends on the config_h file is being built.

-The optional clean and help arguments can be used to suppress execution of the configuration tests when the -c/--clean or -H/-h/--help options are used, respectively.
+The optional clean and help arguments can be used to suppress execution of the configuration tests when the -c/-clean or -H/-h/--help options are used, respectively.
 The default behavior is always to execute configure context tests, since the results of the tests may affect the list of targets to be cleaned or the help text.
 If the configure tests do not affect these, then you may add the clean=False or help=False arguments (or both) to avoid unnecessary test execution.